aerickson/directory_cleaner/README.md

 ## overview

-Deletes files in a directory that aren't on the exception list.
+Deletes files and empty directories in a specific directory that aren't on the exception list.

 - Files under an excepted directory will also be excluded from deletion.